-Table 3 can further be presented in 5.
+Table 3 can further be presented in Figure 5.

 Figure 6.
 Percentage of validation result from learning material experts

-It can be understood that from table 3 and 9, there existed differences between first expert and second expert of learning material.
+It can be understood that from table 3 and Figure 9, there existed differences between first expert and second expert of learning material.
 The first expert assessed that from the aspect of basis of consideration in choosing learning model, the blended learning model material was categorized as feasible, with 80% percentage, and very feasible from the aspect of learning system components, with 82.5% percentage.
 However, the second expert assessed that from the aspect of basis of consideration in choosing learning model, the blended learning model material was categorized as feasible, with 80% percentage, and also feasible from the aspect of learning system components, with 77.5% percentage.
 The average validation by learning material experts was categorized as feasible with 80% percentage.

 If the average score given by two experts is looked, then the aspects of basis of consideration in choosing learning model and component of learning system with blended learning model are categorized as feasible, amounting to 80%.